Bondage (BDSM): Decorative bondage

 In this form of bondage, the restrained partner is bound for a decorative purpose, to be used as an aesthetic object, for example for erotic photography, or a form of human furniture in a BDSM party.

 Torture bondage

 In this form of bondage, the restrained partner is purposefully bound in an uncomfortable or painful position, for example as a punishment in connection of a dominant/submissive sexual play.
 Almost any form of bondage, when the restrained partner is left tied up long enough, can be used as torture bondage.
-How long this punitive form of bondage is used for varies greatly, however in bondage erotica such as John Willie's Sweet Gwendoline or Japanese bondage photography, it is often extensive and long-lasting.
+How long this punitive form of bondage is used varies greatly, however in bondage erotica such as John Willie's Sweet Gwendoline or Japanese bondage photography, it is often extensive and long-lasting.

 Film bondage

 Film bondage is a form of completely non-violent bondage for aesthetic purposes only.
 In this form of bondage, the restrained partner is bound lightly and is capable of escaping without great effort.